-Karma can teach you in-numerous lessons, from detachment, acceptance, to present moment awareness.
+Karma can teach you in-numerous lessons, from detachment, and acceptance, to present-moment awareness.
 As you go deeper and deeper into its workings, it helps you connect the dots over and over again.
 It may not make sense at that moment, but in retrospect, everything will always be more appreciable.

 Add some Love & Light to your inbox.
 Come join the monthly newsletter to get self-healing tools, insights, and exclusive spiritual highlights.